aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="e"><sup>18</sup>&nbsp;Mosheh went and returned to Yitro his father-in-law and said to him: "Pray let me go and return to my brothers that are in Mitsrayim, that I may see whether they are still alive."
-Yitro said to Mosheh: "Go in peace!"</span> <span class="j"><sup>19</sup>&nbsp;Now YHVH said to Mosheh in Midyan: "Go, return to Mitsrayim, for all the men who sought (to take) your life have died."</span> <span class="e"><sup>20</sup>&nbsp;So Mosheh took his wife and his sons and mounted them upon a donkey, to return to the land of Mitsrayim, and Mosheh took the staff of Elohim in his hand.</span>
+Yitro said to Mosheh: "Go in peace!"</span>[foot]Moses' father in law's name is Jether or Jethro as opposed to Reul in J (e.g. Exodus 2:18).[/foot] <span class="j"><sup>19</sup>&nbsp;Now YHVH said to Mosheh in Midyan: "Go, return to Mitsrayim, for all the men who sought (to take) your life have died."</span>[foot]J connects this narrative with Moses' adventures in Chapter 2.
+The reason for Moses' sojourn in Midian was that he'd murdered an Egyptian, in E no reason is given for Moses' residence in Midian.
+Moses is commanded to go to Egypt he doesn't do so on his own initiative, further highlighting his reluctance.[/foot] <span class="e"><sup>20</sup>&nbsp;So Mosheh took his wife and his sons and mounted them upon a donkey,[foot]We know Moses is married according to E, the name of his family members are deemed unimportant.
+The more historically oriented J furnishes us with details in Chapter 2 and in Chapter 18.[/foot] to return to the land of Mitsrayim,[foot]Moses does as the Lord commanded in vs. 19.[/foot] and Mosheh took the staff of Elohim in his hand.</span>[foot]In E, Moses' staff is under his own control (although referring to it as the staff of God implies that Moses' actions with the staff are divinely mandated) as we will find in the Elohistic version of the plagues in Chapters 9-10, in E's parting of the Reed Sea in Chapter 14, and in the Israelites war against Amalek in Exodus 17:7ff.[/foot]
 </div></td></tr>